zomry1/Hystrix-Box/README.md

 TODO:
 * Fix evaluators names (functions, files)
 * Create validator for ciphers and use them
-* Fix exit call in getFileExtension
 * add all built tools to menu
 * collect forensics tools to one Ultimate tool
 * add json output format for email analyzer
 * add leet Decoder to Ultimate decoder
-* Change extractor module to extract all if not specific extractor chosen
 * add extensions